FirmwareDroid/LibRadar/README.md

-# LibRadar
+# LibRadar - Fork for FirmwareDroid
 LibRadar is an automatic tool for Android library detection.
 Upload your apk file and LibRadar can detect third-party libraries in Android apps accurately and instantly.
+Since the original repository is outdated this repo contains an updated version of LibRadar for Python-3.

 ## Features